TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms3/lab11.md

 ## Detailed Instructions

+### Git Repository

+You continue with your work from the previous assignment.
+See the [Git documentation](/documentation/git.html#continue-from-previous-assignment) on how to create the `assignment11` branch from your previous work.

 ### Write More Jasmin Code

 Before you extend your code generator, you should come up with small example MiniJava programs, which cover the following constructs: